All Episodes

 That's about to be broken.

-And I played this before because when he was then candidate Donald Trump, I asked him specifically, I said, Well, you don't think that he's gonna that Mexico's gonna write a check, do you?
+And I played this before because when he was then candidate Donald Trump, I asked him specifically, I said, well, you don't think that he's going to, that Mexico is going to write a check, do you?

-You think Mexico's gonna actually hand over the funds so you can build a wall?
+You think Mexico's going to actually hand over the funds so you can build the wall?

-Now they're saying they're not gonna pay for it.
+Now they're saying they're not going to pay for it.

 They will pay for the wall.